mr6urns/Orbital/README.md

 - Real-time updates when customization changes
 - Optimized for performance

+### GameLauncher
+- Simple button component for launching the game
+- Navigates to `/explore-game.html`

 ## Game Integration

-The system saves character data to `localStorage` as `characterData` and the game engine (`public/game.js`) automatically loads and applies the customization to the in-game character model.
+The system saves character data to `localStorage` as `characterData` and the game engine (`public/explore-game.js`) automatically loads and applies the customization to the in-game character model.

 ## Customization